ppatierno/enmasse-iot-demo/README.md

 ## Demo application

-The demo application is based on this [AMQP Spark Streaming demo](https://github.com/redhat-iot/amqp-spark-demo) repo where the scenario is the following :
+The demo application is provided through the following modules :

+* _spark driver_: the Spark Streaming driver application included in the related Docker image for running inside the deployed cluster
-* an AMQP publisher application sends simulated temperature values every seconds to the _temperature_ address
+* _amqp_clients_: this provides the AMQP publisher and receiver clients for sending simulated temperature values and getting filtered maximum values
-* an AMQP Spark driver application uses the [AMQP Spark Streaming connector](https://github.com/radanalyticsio/streaming-amqp) in order to receive such values from the same _temperature_ address and then executing a Spark job for getting max value in the latest 5 seconds

-The above repo describes all the steps for setting up the demo running against an Apache Artemis broker instance using a queue named _temperature_ as destination.

-The first needed step is to build the source code application as described [here](https://github.com/redhat-iot/amqp-spark-demo#building-the-demo-source-code).

-The current demo use the same AMQP publisher but a modified version for the Spark driver application which doesn't just print the filtered values on the console but sends them to the _max_ address using AMQP.

-Regarding the AMQP publisher application, the _messaging_ service address/port will be specified; the same of the Spark driver other than the right address for the Spark master node.

 ### Deploying addresses

-The demo is about the AMQP publisher which sends temperature values to the _temperature_ address and an AMQP receiver which receives filtered max values (in the latest 5 seconds) from the _max_ address.
+As said, the demo is about the AMQP publisher which sends temperature values to the _temperature_ address and an AMQP receiver which receives filtered max values (in the latest 5 seconds) from the _max_ address.
 This address can be used in a _direct messaging_ fashion or deploying two queues in EnMasse in order to leverage on buffering messages through a broker without pushing so much on the Spark Streaming application.
 In order to do that, an addresses JSON description file is provided and can be deployed in the following way :